 Falls have formed in some of the highest cliffs of the world, which are located in the north-eastern part of Moloka’i, in some 4 – 5 km long section between the Pelekunu and Wailau valleys.
-Here ocean meets nearly vertical cliffs rising up to 1,010 m above the sea.
-Cliffs end abruptly in the sea and in Hawaiian are called "na pali" – sea cliffs.
+Here the ocean meets nearly vertical cliffs rising up to 1,010 m above the sea.
+Cliffs end abruptly in the sea and in Hawaiian are called “Na Pali” – sea cliffs.

-At Wailele Falls there has formed a narrow beach – but it is inaccessible, limited by high cliffs in both sides.
+At Wailele Falls there has formed a narrow beach – but it is inaccessible, limited by high cliffs on both sides.

 There are numerous small streams falling over the edge of the cliff.
 These streams are small (only 1 – 3 km long) and seasonal – during the dry season there is little water.
 But during the rainy season (November – March) enormous cliff becomes adorned with numerous white ribbons of waterfalls.

 Wailele Falls, according to the estimates from topographical maps are approximately 580 meters tall.
-Water here is not falling in a free fall – for most part it slides down along the nearly vertical basalt cliff.
+The water there is not falling in a free fall – for the most part, it slides down along the nearly vertical basalt cliff.
 In the lower part though it reaches cliff overhand and is falling in free fall.

 Only 800 – 900 m to the west there is located the highest known waterfall in Hawaii and one of highest waterfalls in the world – Olo’upena Falls (some 900 m tall) and some 200 – 400 m to the west are approximately 840 m high Pu’uka’oku Falls.

 At high winds Wailele Falls and other falls nearby don’t reach the ocean – wind catches them and rises up again.
 This fascinating sight is not seen by general tourists – helicopters and boats do not move around in such weather.